mrfatguy/delphi-mp3-toolbox/README.md

 # MP3 Toolbox

 This is a toolbox for batch-managing large collections of MP3 files and their ID3 Tags.
 It allows to set ID3 Tag basing on file name and opposite (to rename all files basing on their ID3 Tags).
 It offers many cool functions and tools useful, when you want to have your MP3 or audiobook collection nice and shiny.
 Warning!
-Only first version of ID3Tag (ID3Tagv1) is supported by this program!
+Only first version of ID3Tag (ID3Tagv1) is supported by this program (see below)!

 For Delphi developer this project may be useful to learn how to operate on large number of files and to learn all the things around playing MP3 file with XAudio or managing its ID3Tag with `MPGTools.pas` library.